TABoehme93/DnD_4e_Roll_Calculator/README.md

 I will eventually need to include databases to make the process smoother when getting information than right now (lists in classes to check information.

 I am looking to learn new techniques and improve my current skills by working on this project.
 Please pull any suggestions you think will be able to help me improve.

+My first edit has fixed a few things with have a function handle mulitple jobs at once and also the implementation of an abstarct class to build off of for the character's information.

+Future edits I am focusing on how to improve the system for getting the weapons roll process simpler.